 - Homeschooling Teen retains the right to reject or decline for publication any material submitted for consideration at any time during the review process for any reason.

 - Once published, your article will be included in an e-zine sent to our subscribers and featured on the HomeschoolingTeen.com website as a front page headline during the month of publication.
 After that, it will remain on the site indefinitely, searchable by category and keywords.
 It will also appear in “Related Articles” lists of posts that share the same tags as your post.

 Once your article is live, it will be promoted on our Facebook page and Twitter account.

-Your article may also be linked to in future blog posts that are related to it, such as for additional reading on a topic.
+Your guest post may also be internally linked to in future articles that are related to it, such as for additional reading on a topic.

-- Once published, authors do not have the right to demand removal of, or changes in, published material from either the magazine or the website.
+- Authors do not have the right to demand removal of, or changes in, material that has been already published on our website.
 However, you may submit e-mail requests for the same to be considered on an individual basis.

-- If we find that your article contains plagiarism, or the text and/or photo infringes on someone else’s copyright, the offending material will be taken offline.
+- If we find that your article contains plagiarism, or the text and/or photo infringes on someone else’s copyright, the offending material will be rewritten or taken offline.

 - Homeschooling Teen will not share your material with any third party or use it for any other purposes without your prior written consent.

-- While we respect the individual views, opinions and beliefs of our authors, and we will not refuse a submission based on a difference of opinion, we will not publish anything that we believe is a lie, morally objectionable, disrespectful, irreverent, inappropriate, hateful, harmful, or of dubious intent.
+- While we respect the individual views, opinions and beliefs of our authors, and we will not refuse a submission based on a difference of opinion, we will not publish anything that we believe is a lie, immoral, disrespectful, irreverent, inappropriate, hateful, harmful, or of dubious intent.
 (And please, no links to gambling, cannabis, vaping, or dating sites.)

 - What our authors write is their own, and the authors alone must take full responsibility for their submitted materials.
 Homeschooling Teen accepts no responsibility for any plagiarized or copyrighted material that we unknowingly publish; however, we will promptly remove the material in question upon request.